ThongLai/Vietbaguette/README.md

 npm run dev
 ```

-The backend will be available at http://localhost:3000
+The backend will be available locally at http://localhost:3000

 ## Features